sonukumar502/ApiTest/README.md

 # Steps to run the code:
 1. Maven CLEAN INSTALL runs the testng.xml file and runs the code in 5 parallel nodes

+# Some Details of Run
+1. Console will display the comparison results
+2. Currently executed for about 1100 Urls and it took around 65 secs.
+It can be reduced more if I increase the number the nodes(Currently 5)